WICG/dbsc/README.md

 ### Non-goals
 DBSC will not prevent temporary access to the browser session while the attacker is resident on the user’s device.
 The private key should be stored as safe as modern desktop operating systems allow, preventing exfiltrating of the session private key, but the signing capability will still be available for any program running as the user on the user’s device.

-### What makes Device Bound Secure Credentials different
+### What makes Device Bound Session Credentials different
 DBSC is not the first proposal towards these goals, with a notable one being [Token Binding](https://en.wikipedia.org/wiki/Token_Binding).
 This proposal offers two important features that we believe makes it easier to deploy than previous proposals.
 DBSC provides application-level binding and browser initiated refreshes that can make sure devices are still bound to the original device.
 #### Application-level binding
 For websites, device binding is most useful for securing authenticated sessions of users.
 DBSC allows websites to closely couple the setup of bound sessions with user sign-in mechanisms, makes session and key lifetimes explicit and controllable, and allows servers to design infrastructure that places verification of session credentials close to where user credentials (cookies) are processed in their infrastructure.